School Greenhouses

 Dillon Valley Elementary School Greenhouse

-Partners Summit Prevention Alliance, Summit School District, the Dillon Valley community steering committee and Neils Lunceford have been working together to get a healthy eating initiative into Dillon Valley to increase community access to local fruits and vegetables.
+Partners Summit Prevention Alliance, Summit School District, the Dillon Valley community steering committee and Neils Lunceford have been working together to get a healthy eating initiative in Dillon Valley to increase community access to local fruits and vegetables.
 Their dreams came true this past weekend when they began construction of their new 22′ Growing Dome...

 Continue reading »

-Fat City Farmers Project Overview
+Fat City Farmers Noble Community Mission

 Continue reading »